Nurassyl-lab/Deep-CSI-Compression/README.md

 This repository was made to store a reproducible examples for the paper "Harnessing Heterogeneity: Personalized Deep CSI Compression in Wireless Networks"!

 Due to a "force majeure" authors were unable to update this repository.
-Will finish before February of 2024
+Will finish during February of 2024

 Not finished yet!!!
 DATASET will be added soon